tigerjack-quantum/kitqat/README.md

 # Structure #

-  * The actual code is below `qat.external.utils`.
+  * The actual code is below `qat.external`.
   * `experiments` directory contains some experiments that have been made.
   * The `notebooks` directory contains some jupyter notebooks explaining usage of most commonly used routines.
-  * `tests` directory contains all the tests for all the implemented routines.
+  * `test` directory contains all the tests for all the implemented routines.

 # Tests #
 The tests can be run using `python -m unittest` (all tests) or `python -m